-Islamic schools and many families mainly from Arab background organize the Hijab parties for young Muslim girls around the girl’s ninth birthday to prepare her for regularly wearing hijab and praying by the time she turns ten years old.
+Islamic schools and many families, mainly from Arab background, organize Hijab parties for young Muslim girls around the girl’s ninth birthday to prepare her for regularly wearing hijab and praying by the time she turns ten years old.

 Support our young women

 From Heba’s experience, it is apparent that the celebration helps girls understand how brave they are for taking this step in a world full of distractions.

 It also helps them get excited to start a new chapter in their lives.

 A quick invitation to close family, friends, and cousins, decorations in her favorite colors, festive cakes or cupcakes, and games are sure to make any girl feel special.

 One easy and meaningful game might be the “Who is your mahram?” game.